They generally live for 2 – 3 years and a healthy adult should weigh between 46 – 131g depending on age and sex.

-Dental Problems: Gerbils’ teeth grow continuously for their entire life, so it is important to give them the correct diet to ensure their teeth do not become overgrown.
-Typical symptoms of overgrown teeth (if it is difficult to inspect your gerbil’s mouth) are excessive drooling and loss of appetite.
+Gerbils’ teeth grow continuously for their entire life, so it’s important to give them the correct diet to ensure their teeth do not become overgrown.
+Typical symptoms of overgrown teeth are excessive drooling and loss of appetite.
 Providing wooden toys and treats to gnaw on can help to wear your pet’s teeth down.

 Gerbils can develop sores around the mouth and nose area from burrowing in rough cage material or rubbing against cage bars if they’re bored.
 If this happens, change the cage material and provide toys and exercise equipment (chew toys, tunnels, wheels etc.).
 If the sores are causing your pet any pain and discomfort, or are inflamed and oozing pus, then contact your vet immediately.